How To Avoid Scams On Holiday Rentals In Spain

 More fraud is carried out in summer as rentals are short term.
 Scammers can make a quick buck by advertising apartments they don’t own, getting part of the rental price upfront and then disappearing.

 In the past scammers would use low prices, but as people started to avoid these traps they have caught on and now tend to use pricing nearer to the market price.

 Unfortunately many people still fall for the trick of paying a deposit with the promise of getting the keys by courier service.
 The keys don’t show up and you never hear from the “owner” again.

 Sometimes the apartment does indeed exist, but when you arrive it’s nothing like the photos on the website.
-Some of the main areas that are misrepresented are size of apartment, number of rooms, size of swimming pool and location.

 Before You Start

 You’ve seen a holiday rental that looks great, maybe even received an email with more details, now what?

 First of all use Google Street View to check out the area and you can also use Google Images to see if the photos of the interior have been used elsewhere on the internet for other properties.

 Watch out with the English/Spanish used in emails, scammers may use online translators and send out the same emails to all their victims.